 - Surgical swabs must not be cut or wilfully damaged at any time.
 It is unacceptable to remove the Raytec marker.

-- Each red tie must be counted as part of the pack of surgical swabs and kept securely.
+- Each red tie must be counted as part of the pack of surgical swabs, documented on the accountable items record sheet and written on the whiteboard and kept securely on the trolley.
 When surgical swabs are counted into the swabsafe the appropriate size red tie must also be placed in the container.
-The ties on the trolley must match with the number of remaining packs of surgical swabs at the end of the procedure.
+The remaining ties on the trolley must match with the number of remaining packs of surgical swabs within the operative field and on the trolley.